crypto-org-chain/chain-docs/docs/wallets/mainnet-address-verification.md

 $ tar -zxvf chain-main_1.0.0_Linux_x86_64.tar.gz
 ```

-If you are downloading the binary for other operating systems, make sure you are downloading `v1.0.0`, which is the version targeting for mainnet.
+If you are downloading the binary for other operating systems, make sure you are downloading `v1.0.0` or newer version avaliable for mainnet.

 #### Step 2.
 Recover a new key and derive the address